OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 - ``DEFAULT_IMAGE_PERSISTENT_NEW``: Control the default value for the ``PERSISTENT`` attribute on image creation (``oneimage create``).
 By default images are not persistent if this is not set.

+- ``VM_SNAPSHOT_FACTOR``: Snapshot size is usually much smaller than original disk size.
+This attribute controls how much disk size should be counted for the VM snapshot.
+Value should be in range [0,1].
+Default value for backward compatibility is 0.

 More information on the image repository can be found in the :ref:`Managing Virtual Machine Images guide <images>`.

 Sample configuration: